Review us

 When to See A Chest Specialist?

-Not every bout of chest pain will land you in the Emergency Room (ER).
-Nonetheless, you must stay vigilant about what your body is trying to tell you.
+Not every instance of chest pain requires a visit to the Emergency Room (ER).
+However, it’s important to remain vigilant and heed what your body is indicating.

-It is best to contact a chest specialist doctor if you experience sudden chest pain that lasts longer than 5-10 minutes.
-If the ache does not subside even after medication or rest, it might be severe cardiac pain.
+It’s advisable to consult a chest specialist doctor if you experience sudden chest pain lasting longer than 5-10 minutes.
+If the pain persists despite medication or rest, it could indicate severe cardiac issues.

 Moreover, cardiac chest pain can be fatal, indicating a heart attack.
 You must rush to the doctor if you have the following symptoms: